advythr/grassland-phenology-project/README.md

 ## Grading Rubric

 Modified from the Final Assignment rubric to match the work proposed in this final project.
+Modifications indicated in _italics_.

 |**Description**|**Maximum Points**|